ASSISTANT CITY ATTORNEY POSITION (LITIGATION)

-Prior experience with jury trials, civil depositions, and Federal court is preferred.
-Salary is commensurate with experience and benefits include but are not limited to health insurance and the option to choose from either a 401k plan or a defined benefit pension plan as provided by ordinance.
+Salary is commensurate with experience.
+Benefits include, but are not limited to, health insurance and the option to choose from either a 401k plan or a defined benefit pension plan as provided by ordinance.
 Full Time Position – Assistant City Attorney - $90,000.00 - $175,000.00 Annually.

-To Apply: Please send resume, cover letter and writing sample to: law@miamigov.com.
+To apply, please send your resume, cover letter, and writing sample to law@miamigov.com.
 Attention: George K. Wysong III, City Attorney c/o Domini Gibbs-Sorey, Internship and Recruitment Coordinator.

 The Office of the City Attorney handles employment applications only for attorneys, legal consultants and law students.
 Assistant City Attorneys are "at will" employees and are not members of the civil service system.